 It is said that about 89% of the population of India suffer from stress which is higher than the global average of 86%.
-Stress has become a common mental health issue in India due to work demands and financial pressures of modern life.
-As far as body is able to cope with stress, it acts as a normal stimulus required for our physical and social well-being and is known as eustress.
-On the other hand, stress becomes distress when the individual is unable to cope with it and without any relief.
+Stress has become a common mental health issue in India due to the work demands and the financial pressures of modern life.
+As far as the body is able to cope with stress, it acts as a normal stimulus required for our physical and social well-being and is known as eustress.
+On the other hand, stress becomes distressed when the individual is unable to cope with it and without any relief.
 Thus, eustress helps in improving the performance, whereas, distress is known to induce a number of clinical conditions.
 Distress can disturb the body’s internal balance or equilibrium, leading to physical symptoms such as headaches, an upset stomach, elevated blood pressure, chest pain, sexual dysfunction, and problems while sleeping.
 Conditions like depression, panic attacks, or other forms of anxiety and worry can result from emotional problems.
 Research suggests that stress also can cause or worsen certain symptoms or diseases.
 Heart disease, cancer, lung ailments, accidents, cirrhosis of the liver, and suicide are the leading causes of death due to stress.

 Stress and Ayurveda